josegonzalez/cakephp-filter/README.markdown

 At this point, everything should theoretically work.

-For action(s) other than index, add a line to the controller:
+For action(s) other than index, add a line to the controller such as this:
 	$this->Filter->initialize($this, array('actions' => 'admin_index'));

 To set it up for redirecting to the url with filters in it (which defaults to off), add a line to the controller such as this:
 	$this->Filter->initialize($this, array('redirect' => 'true'));

+To set it up to include time in the filter, add a line to the controller such as this:
+	$this->Filter->initialize($this, array('useTime' => 'true'));

+These different initialize options can be combined in the array.

 ## TODO:
 1. Better code commenting